Enrique Guzmán

-Enrique Alejandro Guzmán Vargas (born 1 February 1943) is a Venezuelan-born Mexican singer and actor.
+Enrique Alejandro Guzmán Vargas (born 1 February 1943) is a Mexican singer and actor.
 He is one of the pioneers of Rock & Roll in Mexico, along with César Costa, Angélica María, Johnny Laboriel and Alberto Vasquez, among others.
 He is also the father of Mexican singer Alejandra Guzmán by his former wife, actress and singer Silvia Pinal.

 Life and career

 Enrique Guzmán was born in Venezuela to Mexican parents.
 They moved back to Mexico when Enrique was 7.
 He studied at the then Jesuit run Instituto Patria, then after graduation, medicine at the Universidad Nacional Autónoma de México although he did not complete his studies.

 Guzmán has been a rock star in Mexico throughout the last half of the 20th century, known primarily for his translation of 1950s rock standards, such as "Jailhouse Rock", for Spanish-speaking listeners.
 In 1958 he joined "Los Teen Tops", along with the Martínez brothers and piano player, Sergio Martel.
 In 1959 they debuted in the US on CBS radio, and they released their famous version of "La Plaga" (Good Golly Miss Molly).
 He also wrote several hits for himself "Pensaba en tí", "La Ronchita", and for other Latin stars.